 Life expectancy is shortened in individuals with all types of multiple sulfatase deficiency.
 Typically, affected individuals survive only a few years after the signs and symptoms of the condition appear, but life expectancy varies depending on the severity of the condition and how quickly the neurological problems worsen.

 Multiple sulfatase deficiency is estimated to occur in 1 per million individuals worldwide.
-Approximately 50 cases have been reported in the scientific literature.
+More than 140 cases have been reported in the scientific literature.

 Multiple sulfatase deficiency is caused by mutations in the SUMF1 gene.
 This gene provides instructions for making an enzyme called formylglycine-generating enzyme (FGE).
 This enzyme is found in a cell structure called the endoplasmic reticulum, which is involved in protein processing and transport.
 The FGE enzyme modifies other enzymes called sulfatases, which aid in breaking down substances that contain chemical groups known as sulfates.
 These substances include a variety of sugars, fats, and hormones.